StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 # ServiceGraph

 The ServiceGraph is the backbone of the EffectiveModel.
 Basically, it's a graph strucuture (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.
+Once constructed, it

 ### Building blocks
-There are three different types of nodes in the ServiceGraph:
+The ServiceGraph can contain three different types of nodes:

 A `MappingEntity` can have **multiple children**.
 A `SequenceEntity` behaves like a `MappingEntity`, but their **children are ordered**.